 Brendan Moriarty earned his BS degree in mathematics and computer science from Ohio State University and Kent State University.
 He also completed coursework toward an MS degree in statistics and computer science at Emory University.
 Before joining the CFCP, Brendan served as a lead systems analyst at the Information Technology Division at Emory University.
 In addition, he brings previous management and team building experience.

 Brendan enjoys sports, gardening, and most outdoor activities.
 He is enthused by the role that technology plays in all of the CFCP's important research and program efforts, but he's especially inspired in the utilization and development of technologies to meet the unique needs of immigrant and refugee communities.
 [Back to Top]

-As the director of operations, Maureen Sweatman is responsible for creating a solid and resource efficient infrastructure that supports the Research and Engaged Learning clusters to better enable the CFCP to reach its mission of promoting civic engagement through scholarship, learning, and service.
+As the director of operations, Maureen is responsible for creating a solid and resource efficient infrastructure that supports the Research and Engaged Learning clusters to better enable CFCP to reach its mission of promoting civic engagement through scholarship, learning, and service.
 She leads the Operations team, which includes the following functions - communications and marketing, development, finance, event planning, human resources, information technology, and strategic planning.